Effective approaches to fighting corruption

 Enhancing impact through collaboration and synergies

 Collaboration lies at the heart of Collective Action.
 The ACCA carries out activities in close collaboration with other IACA departments, and with other international organizations, initiatives, civil society, and academia with an interest in the field of Collective Action.

 Focus on local context and culture

 A fundamental principle in the implementation of the ACCA activities is the consideration of the local context and culture.
 Experience in implementing anti-corruption interventions demonstrates that consideration of local characteristics is a critical first step for effectiveness.

 Education and Training

-The ACAC provides education and training in the area of Collective Action focusing on the conditions and factors that enhance collaboration, and the elements for effective implementation of anti-corruption initiatives.
+The ACCA provides education and training in the area of Collective Action focusing on the conditions and factors that enhance collaboration, and the elements for effective implementation of anti-corruption initiatives.

 Promote Collective Action

 The Centre promotes Collective Action through projects designed and led in their implementation by professionals in the anti-corruption area.
 For this purpose, the Centre applies a thorough methodology and provides close guidance to participants.

 Collective Action in the anti-corruption sector is an evolving area that benefits greatly from theoretical thinking and empirical evidence.
-The ACAC promotes research conducted primarily by programme participants, but also by practitioners and academics interested in the field.
+The ACCA promotes research conducted primarily by programme participants, but also by practitioners and academics interested in the field.

 At the heart of the Centre is the Anti-Corruption Collective Action Certificate (ACCA), a one-year post-graduate certificate that trains and guides participants in the implementation of Collective Action projects.